suji0131/Notes/QInt/SklearnSummary.md

 >>> reg = linear_model.RidgeCV(alphas=[0.1, 1.0, 10.0])
 >>> reg.fit([[0, 0], [0, 0], [1, 1]], [0, .1, 1])
 ```

-**Ridge Regression has same complexity as Ordinary Least Squares.**

 #### Lasso Regression
 L-1 Regularization.
 The Lasso is a linear model that estimates sparse coefficients.
 It is useful in some contexts due to its tendency to prefer solutions with fewer parameter values, effectively reducing the number of variables upon which the given solution is dependent.
 For this reason, the Lasso and its variants are fundamental to the field of compressed sensing.